---Paul Volcker, chairman of the U.S. Federal Reserve System 1979-87, in Deane and Pringle (1995: vii-viii).
+Paul Volcker, Chairman of the U.S. Federal Reserve System 1979-87, in Deane and Pringle (1995: vii-viii).

-Contents
+Table of Contents

-Tables

-About the authors

-Preface by Sir Alan Walters and John G. Greenwood

-1. The quest for sound money

-2. Can the Jamaican dollar remain stable?

-Economic growth and monetary policy

-The dilemma of monetary policy in Jamaica today

-Is there a way out?

-3. Choices for monetary policy in Jamaica

-The monetary authority

-Characteristics of monetary authorities

-The exchange rate

-Exchange rates and monetary management

-Convertibility

-Financial regulation

-Summary

-4. The record of monetary regimes in Jamaica and elsewhere

-Foreign coins and notes in Jamaica

-Government note issue

-Free banking

-The currency board system

-How the Bank of Jamaica came to be

-Jamaica and the IMF

-Monetary regimes in other Caribbean countries

-Worldwide performance of monetary regimes
+TablesPreface by Sir Alan Walters and John G. GreenwoodviiAbout the Authors3 1.
+The quest for sound money 1 2.
+Can the Jamaican dollar remain stable?
+Economic growth and monetary policy 3 The dilemma of monetary policy in Jamaica today: Is there a way out?
+5 3.
+Choices for monetary policy in Jamaica The monetary authority 9 Characteristics of monetary authorities The exchange rate 12 Exchange rates and monetary management Convertibility 20 Financial regulation Summary 25 4.
+The record of monetary regimes in Jamaica and elsewhere Foreign coins and notes in Jamaica 29 Government note issue Free banking 31 The currency board system How the Bank of Jamaica came to be 32 The Bank of Jamaica in the 1960s The Bank of Jamaica in the 1970s 37 The Bank of Jamaica in the 1980s 41 The Bank of Jamaica in the 1990s Jamaica and the IMF 48 Monetary regimes in other Caribbean countries Worldwide performance of monetary regimes 55

-5. Options for reform
+5. Options for reform 57

 The Coke Report

-The JLP's proposal
+The JLP's proposal 60

-Option 1: dollarization
+Option 1: Dollarization 00

-Implementing dollarization
+Implementing dollarization 66

-Option 2: joining the Eastern Caribbean Central Bank
+Option 2: Joining the Eastern Caribbean Central Bank 68

 Implementing membership in the Eastern Caribbean Central Bank

-Option 3: a currency board
+Option 3: A currency board 72

+• .
+12

-Implementing a currency board
+Implementing a currency board ,

-Summary of benefits and costs of the options
+Summary of benefits and costs of the 77

+options 77

-Financial and economic reforms to accompany any option
+Financial and economic reforms to

+accompany any option 04

-Results of reform
+Results of reform 81

-6. Objections to replacing the Bank of Jamaica
+6. Objections to replacing the Bank of Jamaica 85

+00

-Loss of sovereignty
+Loss of sovereignty 00

-A step backwards
+A step backwards 86

 No flexibility

-No lender of last resort
+No lender of last resort 88

 Jamaica is so big it must have its own central bank

-Cost to the economy
+Cost to the economy 90

 Ineffectiveness

-7. Conclusion
+7. Conclusion 93

 Summary of proposals

-Appendix: a model currency board constitution
+Арр endix: A model currency board constitution 97

 Bibliography

+DIDI IOGEADHY 101